Blackchronicler/PrecipitationData/README.md

 # PrecipitationData

-Use to work on precipitation data to plot bar chart and histogramm
+Used to work on precipitation data to plot bar chart and histogramm